Interfaces and Quantum Algebras, I: Stable Envelopes: Vacua and Q-cohomology

-The state $|\Psi_p\rangle$ can also be mimicked by an elliptic boundary condition $\sD_p$ for the purposes of BPS computations.
-Such a boundary condition creates a boundary state $|\sD_p\rangle$, which is highly unnormalizable, yet the finite Euclidean evolution turns it into a normalizable state $e^{-TH}|\sD_p\rangle$ (see Appendix \ref{app:bdry_states}) that is $\cQ$-cohomologous to the vacuum $|\Psi_p\rangle$.
-States $|\Psi_p\rangle$ and $|\sD_p\rangle$ should have the same topology, thus the boundary 't Hooft anomalies of $\sD_p$ must agree with the effective CS terms in the vacuum $p$ (via the inflow).
+where only the $r$'th variable is shifted.
+One can easily construct such $\Theta(a)$'s from the familiar theta functions.
+Holomorphic sections naturally appear in 3d as supersymmetric partition functions in the presence of a boundary $\bE_{\tau}$ with $\cN=(0,2)$ boundary conditions (such as overlaps $\langle \cB|\Psi\rangle$, interval partition functions, or half-indices).
+They also appear as elliptic genera of 2d theories \cite{Closset:2019ucb}.
+The state $|\Psi_p\rangle$ can also be mimicked by a half-BPS elliptic boundary condition $\sD_p$, at least for the purposes of BPS computations.
+It creates a boundary state $|\sD_p\rangle$, which is not normalizable, yet the finite Euclidean evolution turns it into a normalizable half-BPS state $e^{-TH}|\sD_p\rangle$ (see Appendix \ref{app:bdry_states}) that is $\cQ$-cohomologous to the vacuum $|\Psi_p\rangle$.
+The states $|\Psi_p\rangle$ and $e^{-TH}|\sD_p\rangle$ should have ``the same topology'', i.e., be sections of the isomorphic line bundles over $\cE_{\bfT}\times\cE_{\mathbf{A}'}$.
+For $e^{-TH}|\sD_p\rangle$, the topology is captured by the boundary 't Hooft anomalies of $\sD_p$ \cite{Dedushenko:2022pem}.
+This means that the Chern class of the line bundle spanned by $e^{-TH}|\sD_p\rangle$ agrees with the anomaly polynomial of $\sD_p$.
+Thus the latter must agree with the effective CS term in the vacuum $|\Psi_p\rangle$ (this can also be understood via the inflow).

-Such boundary conditions are sometimes called thimble boundary conditions \cite{Hori:2000ck,Bullimore:2016nji} and are realized via the exceptional Dirichlet boundary conditions in gauge theory \cite{Bullimore:2016nji} (they have also played role in the recent papers \cite{Bullimore:2020jdq,Okazaki:2020lfy}).
-Since the state $|\Psi_p\rangle$ is an ``in'' state, the corresponding boundary conditions have to be imposed on the past boundary at some $y=y_-<0$.
+When the vacuum $|\Psi_p\rangle$ is fully gapped via the real masses, such boundary conditions can be easily constructed.
+They are sometimes called thimble boundary conditions \cite{Hori:2000ck,Bullimore:2016nji} and are realized via the exceptional Dirichlet boundary conditions in gauge theory \cite{Bullimore:2016nji} (they have also played role in the recent papers \cite{Bullimore:2020jdq,Okazaki:2020lfy}).
+Since the state $|\Psi_p\rangle$ is an ``in'' state, the corresponding boundary conditions have to be imposed at the past boundary at some $y=y_-<0$.
 In this case, the boundary conditions are constructed as follows.
-The space $\cR$ is split into
+The matter representation $\cR$ is split into

 where $\cR_\pm(p)$ receive positive/negative real masses in the vacuum $p$ respectively.
 Then the corresponding chiral multiplets are given boundary conditions according to:\footnote{It is important that we are working with the ``past'' boundary here, i.e., at $y=y_-$ of, say, $(y_-,\infty)$.
 For the thimble boundary conditions defined at the ``future'' boundary, the Dirichlet and Neumann boundary conditions on $\cR_\pm(p)$ must be swapped.}